howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 ### Final Adjustments

-Through the changes that we made to the `ALL_LINKS_QUERY`, you'll notice that the `update` functions of your mutations don't work any more.
+Through the changes that we made to the `FEED_QUERY`, you'll notice that the `update` functions of your mutations don't work any more.
 That's because `readQuery` now also expects to get passed the same variables that we defined before.

 > **Note**: `readQuery` essentially works in the same way as the `query` method on the `ApolloClient` that you used to implement the search.
 However, instead of making a call to the server, it will simply resolve the query against the local store!
 If a query was fetched from the server with variables, `readQuery` also needs to know the variables to make sure it can deliver the right information from the cache.